-3.5.2 IPython/Jupyter Support
+3.4.2 IPython/Jupyter Support

-If you prefer IPython (the python kernel for the Jupyter framework) to the normal Python shell, Coconut can be used as a Jupyter kernel or IPython extension.
+If you use IPython (the Python kernel for the Jupyter framework) notebooks or console, Coconut can be used as a Jupyter kernel or IPython extension.

 Kernel

 If Coconut is used as a kernel, all code in the console or notebook will be sent directly to Coconut instead of Python to be evaluated.
 Otherwise, the Coconut kernel behaves exactly like the IPython kernel, including support for %magic commands.